Do I need a prescription?

 Please review the Indications and Contraindications for other situations.

 Will this feel like Kegel exercises?
 They didn't work for me.

 Some women report similarities to Kegel exercises, but not all.
-A common reason for Kegels not working, according to one study published by Henderson, et al, is a quarter of women do not perform Kegels correctly.
+A common reason for ineffective Kegels according to one study is 25% of women do not perform Kegels correctly.
 They either contract the wrong muscles or fail to hold the contraction long enough, often because the muscles are already so weak.
 ELITONE does the Kegels longer and stronger than you can on your own.
 ELITONE also focuses on the muscles surrounding the urethra, instead of the entire pelvic floor structure.

 Perhaps.
-The biggest controllable reason we saw with the speed of improvement is how high of an intensity one chooses to treat at and consistency with treatment.
-You can treat more than the recommended schedule.
-However, keep in mind your pelvic floor muscles need to recover after a “workout”, and just as with regular exercise, it’s possible to fatigue the muscles from overdoing it, reducing benefit.
+The biggest factor we saw with the speed of improvement is the degree of intensity coupled with consistency of treatment.
+You can treat more than the recommended schedule, but remember your pelvic floor muscles need to recover after a “workout,” and just as with regular exercise, it’s possible to fatigue the muscles, reducing the benefit.

 How can I afford this?

 We understand this is a major purchase and also know that early intervention yields the best results.
 We believe so strongly in early, conservative treatment that we’ve partnered with PayPal and Splitit to provide flexible payment options.
 (See below for how to sign up.)

 Another option is to pay with HSA/FSA accounts.
 (See below for those options.)